iswai/.github/CONTRIBUTING.md

    git checkout master
    git pull upstream master
    git rebase upstream/master
-   git push origin master:master # Optionally to update your fork
+   # And optionally, to update your fork
+   git push origin master:master
    ```

 3. Create a new topic branch (off the main project development branch) to